debruine/shinyintro/docs/07_css_html_js.md

 ```

 ::: {.warning}
 Sometimes when you change external files, they don't seem to update when you test the app.
-This can be because of <a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/c#cache'>caching</a>.
+This can be because of <a class='glossary' target='_blank' title='In a web browser, external files like CSS, JavaScript, and images are usually cached so that they don’t have to be repeatedly downloaded.' href='https://psyteachr.github.io/glossary/c#cache-web'>caching</a>.
 You can usually solve this by reloading the app in your web browser, reloading in the web browser with the shift key pressed, stopping the app from running in RStudio with the stop sign icon and starting it up again, and, finally, restarting R.
 :::

 ## JavaScript

-<a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/j#javascript'>JavaScript</a> is a coding language that is very useful for adding dynamic behaviour to web pages.
+<a class='glossary' target='_blank' title='An object-oriented computer programming language commonly used to create interactive effects in web browsers.' href='https://psyteachr.github.io/glossary/j#javascript'>JavaScript</a> is a coding language that is very useful for adding dynamic behaviour to web pages.
 For simple apps, you don't need to understand any JavaScript, but a little bit can be really helpful for adding advanced behaviour.

 ### shinyjs